 So your family does not have to beg on Facebook to contribute to a GoFundMe account, that is one reason.

-There can be any number of reasons why someone would need life insurance coverage – even if you don’t currently have someone who is counting on you financially.
-In fact, regardless of your age, health condition, or your stage in life, it is likely that you may need at least some amount of life insurance coverage.
+There can be any number of reasons why someone would need insurance coverage – even if you don’t currently have someone who is counting on you financially.
+In fact, regardless of your age, health condition, or your stage in life, it is likely that you may need at least some amount of insurance coverage.

 So you may be asking, then, how much life insurance do I really need?

 How much life insurance do I need?
-The amount of life insurance that anyone really needs will be dependent on several factors.
+The amount of coverage that anyone really needs will be dependent on several factors.
 These include how much it would take to replace your income (if applicable), as well as the estimated amount of debt that your loved ones may need to pay off if the unexpected occurred.

 If you are a business owner, there are other criteria to keep in mind, too, such as how long – and how much – it would take to replace you if you were no longer a part of the company.